isomerpages/moe-oasispri/_our-curriculum/Curriculum/Science.md

 **Vermicomposting Enrichment Programme (P4)**

-Students&nbsp;take a hands-on approach to learn how they can&nbsp;turn daily kitchen waste into organic fertilisers for plants.
-They are also given some insights on the&nbsp;biology of earthworms and the conditions required&nbsp;to expedite&nbsp;composting.
+Students take a hands-on approach to learn how they can turn daily kitchen waste into organic fertilisers for plants.
+They are also given some insights on the biology of earthworms and the conditions required to expedite composting.

 <img src="/images/science%202.png" style="width:100%">